 Directions for making black bean and sweet potato vegan burgers

 - Wash the sweet potato, put a slice through it and place it into the microwave to cook.

 - Wash the oyster mushrooms and squeeze out the excess water.
 Chop them up and add them to a heated frying pan.
 Sprinkle with a little salt and add 2 tbsp of water.
 Add more while cooking if necessary.

 - Sprinkle any spices of your choice onto the mushrooms during cooking.

-- Pulse to roughly chop the burger mix without blending it too smooth.
+- Pulse to roughly chop the burger mix without making it too smooth.

 - Finely chop the remainder half of the oyster mushrooms and stir them into the mix, along with some mashed black beans.

-- Roll the mix into balls in the palms of your hand and place the balls into an oven dish with a lining of baking paper.
+- Roll the mix into balls in the palms of your hand and place the balls into an oven dish with a baking paper lining.

 - Cook at 200ºc for 30 minutes, turning after 15 mins.

 - Serve immediately or store in the fridge for eating later on.

 - These can be made plain or spicy and served in a bun or eaten as a snack in a lettuce leaf.